AndreaDusza/dishdecider-assistant/README.md

 ## Known bugs / Workarounds

- * As of 2023 May on Ordit.hu: If you get an error saying "$ is not defined" or "$$1 is not defined", try adding the below line to the Tampermonkey script header:
+ * As of 2023 May on Ordit.hu and Wolt.com: If you get an error saying "$ is not defined" or "$$1 is not defined", try adding the below line to the Tampermonkey script header:
 ```
 // @require      https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js
 ```